BrennanHickson/TBIMS-Survival-by-Depression/README.md

 The present study utilizes a retrospective observational design and draws data from the [Traumatic Brain Injury Model Systems](https://msktc.org/about-model-systems/TBI) (TBIMS) longitudinal cohort study.
 The TBIMS is a well-established multi-center research initiative with extensive data from individuals with TBI throughout the United States.
 Time-to-event is assessed using Cox proportional hazards modeling.

+## Notebooks and Scripts
+The provided scripts should be run in the sequential order specified by the file names to ensure the successful execution of the analysis workflow.
+The scripts are designed to perform the following operations:

+1. **Preprocessing (`01_preprocessing.qmd`):** This initial script prepares the dataset for subsequent analyses via data cleaning, handling missing values, and imputing Year 1 values to previous and subsequent observations.
+To ensure reproducibility of results, request and use the `TBIMS_2023Q2_SPSS` Form 1 and Form 2 files as the raw data input for this script.
+2. **Missing Data Analysis (`02_missing_data_analysis.qmd`):** This script generates exploratory data visualizations and summaries to provide insights into the nature and severity of missing data within the preprocessed dataset.
+3. **Descriptive Tables (`03_generate_descriptive_tables.qmd`):** This script generates descriptive tables that provide summaries of the study sample characteristics with respect to key variables.
+4. **Univariate and Bivariate Plots (`04_generate_univariate_and_bivariate_plots.qmd`):** This script generates univariate and bivariate plots of the covariates of interest.

 ### Tools and Packages
 This project uses the following R packages:
 - [`survival`](https://github.com/therneau/survival)